 The gaussian integers build a pattern of squares in the plane, like a checkerboard, but what if we spread the points apart in the vertical direction, so they form rectangles, rather than squares.
 Let q be the square root of -5.
 This is a point on the imaginary axis, 2.236 units above the origin.
 Let multiples of q run up the imaginary axis, just as the integers run along the real axis.
 We are interested in the integers plus the integer multiples of q.
 3+4q, 2-7q, -6+39q, etc. Here is such a plane, with the origin in red, and a circle of radius 3.

 What is the distance from 3 to the origin?
 Well 3 of course.
 How about 2+q?
 This is a right triangle whose legs have lengths 2 and sqrt(5).
 Apply the pythagorean theorem and the result is the square root of 4+5, or sqrt(9), or 3.
 The circle of radius 3 passes through the point 3, and the point 2+q.

 Is 3 prime?
 There are only a few points inside this circle, only a few points closer to the origin.
 2 is closer, but 2 does not go into 3.
 The result is 3/2, which is not one of the points on our grid.
 Similarly, 2 does not go into 2+q; the result would be 1+½q, which is not on our grid.
 3 and 2+q are both prime.

 Now consider the number 9.
 It is 3 times 3, but it is also 2+q times 2-q.
 Expand the latter and get 2×2 + 2q - 2q - q2, and since q2 = -5, this comes out 9.
 9 factors into primes in two different ways.
-With this example in hand, it is not clear that factorization of the integers is unique; but it is, and Gauss proved it, so let's move on.
+With this example in hand, it is not clear that factorization of the integers is unique; but it is, and Gauss proved it, using a method that still amazes us today.